Teen Gang Member Arrested Following ShotSpotter Activation In North Highlands

 SACRAMENTO (CBS13) — Alerts from the Sacramento area’s gunshot detection system led to the arrest of a “validated gang member” in North Highlands, authorities said Wednesday.

 The Sacramento County Sheriff’s Office said the person arrested was a 17-year-old male who has a violent criminal history.
-The teen was booked into juvenile hall and faces weapons charges.READ MORE: Crash Involving 8 People In Galt Turns Deadly
+The teen was booked into juvenile hall and faces weapons charges.READ MORE: Mass Shooting In Oroville Leaves 1 Dead, 4 Injured

 No injuries were reported and authorities did not say if there were any other involved individuals.